qiyfoundation/Qiy-Scheme/Governance Model.md

 * Public relations, public affairs, spokesperson, brand promotion

 ### 3.2.1 The development and maintenance of the Qiy Scheme
-In the context of developing the [Qiy Scheme], all participants are allowed to submit change requests.
-The proposed change requests should outline the background and rationale for the change, determine which parts of the [Qiy Scheme] are affected and which parties are involved (impact analysis).
+In the context of developing the [Qiy Scheme](Definitions.md#qiy-scheme), all participants are allowed to submit change requests.
+The proposed change requests should outline the background and rationale for the change, determine which parts of the [Qiy Scheme](Definitions.md#qiy-scheme) are affected and which parties are involved (impact analysis).

 ### 3.2.2 Master License Regional Authorities
-The [Master License] gives the operational responsibility for the [Qiy Trust Framework] to the [Qiy Regional Authority].
-It permits the [Regional Authority] to license, under the Rules and Regulations of the [Scheme Authority], [Issuers] and [Service] [Providers] at the Regional level.
+The [Master License](Definitions.md#master-license) gives the operational responsibility for the [Qiy Trust Framework](Definitions.md#qiy-trust-framework) to the [Qiy Regional Authority](Definitions.md#qiy-regional-authority).
+It permits the [Regional Authority](Definitions.md#regional-authority) to license, under the Rules and Regulations of the [Scheme Authority](Definitions.md#scheme-authority), [Issuers](Definitions.md#issuer) and [Service](Definitions.md#service) [Providers](Definitions.md#provider) at the Regional level.

-The [Regional Authority] works on Regional stakeholder engagement and performs Regional marketing, communication and PR/PA tasks.
+The [Regional Authority](Definitions.md#regional-authority) works on Regional stakeholder engagement and performs Regional marketing, communication and PR/PA tasks.
-The Master license will impose requirements on the [Regional Authority] regarding financing, staff, etc. in the interest of the overall Scheme.
+The Master license will impose requirements on the [Regional Authority](Definitions.md#regional-authority) regarding financing, staff, etc. in the interest of the overall Scheme.

 ### 3.2.3 Public relations, public affairs, spokesperson, brand promotion
 The general public and specific interest groups need general information on how to use Qiy as a framework.
-The [Scheme Authority] is proactive in providing information and keeping a dialogue with all stakeholders.
+The [Scheme Authority](Definitions.md#scheme-authority) is proactive in providing information and keeping a dialogue with all stakeholders.
 Similarly, Qiy is marketed as reliable, easy and efficient.

 # 4 Regional Authority
 ## 4.1 Structure
-The optimal organisational structure of the [Regional Authority] will very much be linked to the scope of the relevant geographical market/regional customs/regional legal framework.
+The optimal organisational structure of the [Regional Authority](Definitions.md#regional-authority) will very much be linked to the scope of the relevant geographical market/regional customs/regional legal framework.

 ## 4.2 Products & services Regional Authority
-The [Regional Authority]'s areas of responsibility are:
+The [Regional Authority](Definitions.md#regional-authority)'s areas of responsibility are:
 * To organise Regional stakeholder engagement
-* To license regional [Issuers] and [Service Providers]
+* To license regional [Issuers](Definitions.md#issuer) and [Service Providers](Definitions.md#service-provider)
 * To ensure compliance (audits)
 * To ensure an independent complaints and appeal process for licensees
 * To establish an information and consultation mechanism on the further development of the Scheme

 ### 4.2.1 Licensing and certification
-Parties wishing to offer [Services] in one (or more) of the roles defined by the Scheme must satisfy the conditions imposed by the [Scheme Authority] for the role(s) concerned.
+Parties wishing to offer [Services](Definitions.md#service) in one (or more) of the roles defined by the Scheme must satisfy the conditions imposed by the [Scheme Authority](Definitions.md#scheme-authority) for the role(s) concerned.
 This may include requirements regarding the organisation itself and its business processes.
 If a dispute arises, arbitration is mandatory through an independent Council for Complaints and Appeal.

 ### 4.2.2 Abuse and Fraud Coordination
-The [Scheme Authority] must ensure the integrity and reliability of the overall [Qiy Trust Framework].
-To do so the [Scheme Authority] must work closely together with all stakeholders, must be alert and must provide leadership in the joint fight against fraud.
-[Regional Authorities] have an important role to play in the signaling and prevention of abuse and/or fraud and must work together/collaborate with the [Scheme Authority] where necessary.
+The [Scheme Authority](Definitions.md#scheme-authority) must ensure the integrity and reliability of the overall [Qiy Trust Framework](Definitions.md#qiy-trust-framework).
+To do so the [Scheme Authority](Definitions.md#scheme-authority) must work closely together with all stakeholders, must be alert and must provide leadership in the joint fight against fraud.
+[Regional Authorities](Definitions.md#regional-authority) have an important role to play in the signaling and prevention of abuse and/or fraud and must work together/collaborate with the [Scheme Authority](Definitions.md#scheme-authority) where necessary.